-If the warrants are issued as share issuance costs, the fair value will be recorded as warrant reserve using the Black-Scholes option pricing model.
+If the warrants are issued as share issuance costs, the fair value will be recorded as contributed surplus using the Black-Scholes option pricing model.
 If the warrants are exercised, the related amount is reclassified as share capital.
-If the warrants expire unexercised, the related amount remains in warrant reserve.
+If the warrants expire unexercised, the related amount remains in contributed surplus.

 Proceeds received from the issuance of flow-through shares are restricted to be used only for Canadian resource property exploration expenditures within a two-year period.
-The portion of the proceeds received but not yet expended at the end of the Company's period is disclosed separately as flow-through share proceeds in Note 13.